-For ERS, annuitant mortality rates are based on April 1, 2015-March 31, 2020 System's experience with adjustments for mortality improvements based on MP-2020.
-For TRS, annuitant mortality rates are based on plan member experience with adjustments for mortality improvements based on Society of Actuaries Scale MP-2019, applied on a generational basis.
+For ERS, annuitant mortality rates are based on April 1, 2015-March 31, 2020 System's experience with adjustments for mortality improvements based on Society of Actuaries' Scale MP-2021.
+For TRS, annuitant mortality rates are based on plan member experience with adjustments for mortality improvements based on Society of Actuaries Scale MP-2021, applied on a generational basis.

-For ERS, the actuarial assumptions used in the April 1, 2020 valuation are based on the results of an actuarial experience study for the period April 1, 2015-March 31, 2020.
-For TRS, the actuarial assumptions used in the June 30, 2019 valuation are based on the results of an actuarial experience study for the period July 1, 2009-June 30, 2014.
+For ERS, the actuarial assumptions used in the April 1, 2022 valuation are based on the results of an actuarial experience study for the period April 1, 2015-March 31, 2020.
+For TRS, the actuarial assumptions used in the June 30, 2021 valuation are based on the results of an actuarial experience study for the period July 1, 2015-June 30, 2020.